Call Us for a Free Consultation

 The scientific evidence is overwhelming that adult Drug Courts reduce crime, reduce substance abuse, improve family relationships, and increase earning potential.
 In the process, they return net dollar savings back to their communities that are at least two to three times the initial investments.
 The optimal target population for Drug Courts has been identified, and fidelity to several key ingredients of the Drug Court model has been demonstrated to be necessary for favorable results.

-Gallo Law Office | Las Vegas Drug Courts Lawyer
+James Gallo | Las Vegas Drug Courts Lawyer

 James C. Gallo is a skilled criminal defense attorney in Las Vegas who represents clients all over southern Nevada, including such communities as Henderson, Boulder City, North Las Vegas, and many others.
 Call (702) 385-3131 or fill out an online contact form today to receive a free initial consultation that will let our lawyer review your case and answer all of your legal questions.